nacgarg/peer-to-apples/dealing.md

 # Random Dealing
-Everyone generates a RSA private key.
+1. Everyone generates a RSA private key.
-Everyone submits their RSA public key
+3. Everyone submits their RSA public key
-Their ID is the hash of their public key.
+* Their ID is the hash of their public key.
-`grouprandom = hash(everyone's ID, sorted from least to greatest)`

-`localRandom = hash(groupRandom + my ID)`
+Then, to facilitate random number generation that's agreed on by the group, the group generates a shared random number `grouprandom = hash(everyone's ID, sorted from least to greatest)` Then each person generates a random number that is dependant on the group random number but is different for each person `localRandom = hash(groupRandom + my ID)`